Districts & Structure

 Designate a contact person

-• Choose one person who will be the contact to receive information from the district and national bodies of LWMLC.
+• Choose one person who will be the contact to receive information from the district and national bodies of LWMLC Inc.

 • It is sometimes difficult to find enough women to have a full slate of officers.
 If so, choose someone who will coordinate activities in your group and someone to record each activity (the latter could change from meeting to meeting).
 Select someone who will look after finances, keeping it as simple as possible.